Axia-Tech/axtend/tests/README.md

 npm run test-with-logs
 ```

-# Running a parachain test
+# Running a allychain test

-Either use script or use parachain testing framework.
+Either use script or use allychain testing framework.

 ## Using Script

-You can directly launch a parachain test with this script.
+You can directly launch a allychain test with this script.
 It takes care of getting the binary relay node and spawns 2 validators and 2 collators.

 ```bash
 scripts/run-para-test-single.sh moonriver/test-balance-genesis.ts
 ```

-## Using parachain testing framework
+## Using allychain testing framework

 ### Requirements

-First make sure you have compiled moonbeam with `cargo build --release` and also copied
+First make sure you have compiled axtend with `cargo build --release` and also copied
-the polkadot executable (built with `cargo build --release`) into the same folder as
+the axia executable (built with `cargo build --release`) into the same folder as
-the moonbeam executable: `./target/release`
+the axtend executable: `./target/release`
-(`cp ./target/release/polkadot ../moonbeam/target/release/polkadot`).
+(`cp ./target/release/axia ../axtend/target/release/axia`).

-Also don't forget to build `moonbeam-types-bundle` with `yarn run build` in that folder.
+Also don't forget to build `axtend-types-bundle` with `yarn run build` in that folder.

 ### Execution

-Then run `npm run para-test-no-ci` to run the parachain tests in the para-tests-no-ci folder.
+Then run `npm run para-test-no-ci` to run the allychain tests in the para-tests-no-ci folder.

 This script is prefixed with `DEBUG=test:substrateEvents ` to log events during the tests.